-This innovation in the military fystem was quickly followed by another, which the custom of employing Swifs in the Italian wars was the occasion of introducing.
-The arms and discipline of the Swifs were different from those of other European nations.
-During their long and violent struggles in defence of their liberties against the house of Austria, whose armies, like those of other considerable princes, consisted chiefly of heavy-armed cavalry, the Swifs found that their poverty, and the small number of gentlemen residing in their country, at that time barren and ill cultivated, put it out of their power to bring into the field any body of horse capable of facing the enemy.
-Necessity compelled them to place all their confidence in infantry; and in order to render it capable of withstanding the shock of cavalry, they gave the soldiers breast-plates and helmets as defensive armour; together with long spears, halberts, and heavy swords, as weapons of offence.
-They formed them into large battalions ranged in deep and close array, fo that they could prefent on every fide a formidable front to the enemy .
+This innovation in the military system was quickly followed by another, which the custom of employing Swifs in the Italian wars was the oocasion of introducing.
+The arms and discipline of the Swiss were different from those of other European nations.
+During their long and violent struggles in defence of their liberties against the house of Austria, whose armies, like those of other considerable princes, consisted chiefly of heavy-armed cavalry, the Swifs found that their poverty, and the small number of gen-tlemen residing in their country, at that time barren and ill cultivated, put it out of their power to bring into the field any body of horse capable of facing the enemy.
+Necessity compelled them to place all their confidence in infautry; and in order to render it capable of withstanding the slock of cavalry, they gave the soldiers breast-plates and helmets as defensive armour; together with long spears, halberts, and heavy swords, as weapons of offence.
+They formed them into large battalions ranged in deep and close array, so that they could present on every fide a formidable front to the enemy c.
 The men at arms could make no impression on the folid strength of such a body.
-It repulfed the Austrians in all their attempts to conquer Swifferland.
-It broke the Burgundian gendarmerie, which was fcarcely inferior to that of France, either in number or reputation; and when first called to act in Italy, it bore down, by its irresisfiable, force, every enemy that attempted to oppose it.
-These repeated proofs of the decisive effect of infantry, exhibited on such conspicuous occasions, restored that fervice to reputation, and gradually re-established the opinion which had been long exploded, of its superior importance in the operations of war.
-But the glory which the Swifs had acquired, having inspired them with such high ideas of their own prowess and consequence as frequently rendered them mutinous and insolent, the princes who employed them became weary of depending on the caprice of foreign mercenaries, and began to turn their attention towards the improvement of their national insantry.
+It repulsed the Austrians in all their attempts to conquer

-^{} Machiavel's Art of War, b. ii. chap. ii. p.
+Machiavel's Art of War, b. ii. chap. ii. p.
 451.